openfabr/.github/SECURITY.md

 software.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security vulnerabilities by emailing the Atomist security team at:
+Report security vulnerabilities by emailing the OpenFABR security team at:

     open@fabrhq.com